jkylander/linebot/README.md

 ## Struggles/Issues

 Learning how Regex works was complicated for me.
-I'm sure my searches can be done in a cleaner way.
+I had to learn pattern matching from scratch.
+Learning about groups and Match.groupdict() helped me reduce a lot of code repetition.
+It was too hard for me to match URL's in a way that accounted for every special character.

+I ended up using [URLExtract](https://pypi.org/project/urlextract/) to save development time.

 ## Future Development

-Adding more code repository websites.
-For now it only supports GitHub and GitLab.

-Learning how to properly use Regex instead of using mulitple matches
+Add more public source code providers